 Bogotá is the beating heart of Colombia, a vibrant capital nestled high in the Andes Mountains.
 Crowds fill the Botero Museum to view the rich art collection, especially the works of the famous Fernando Botero, who has 123 pieces showcased.
-Locals pack the lively Paloquemao Market, Bogotá's largest good market, to purchase the same fresh produce sourced by many of the city's restaurants.
+Locals pack the lively Paloquemao Market, Bogotá's largest food market, to purchase the same fresh produce from many of the city's restaurants.
 Travelers from all over hop on a cable car or funicular to ascend the towering Monserrate Mountain, enjoying the breathtaking view of the city from over 10,000 ft. above sea level.
-From the minute you step foot in this engaging city, you'll never want to leave
+From the minute you step foot in this fascinating city, you'll never want to leave.

 - Salt Cathedral of Zipaquirá

 Located 600 feet underground in a former salt mine in the small Andean town of Zipaquirá sits a Roman Catholic church: the Salt Cathedral of Zipaquirá.
 This magnificent structure in the defunct mine was carved by miners beginning in the early 1950s, who also created numerous other elaborate carvings, including some representing the Passion of the Christ.
-At first, a small alter and sanctuary were created within the salt mine to serve as a place of prayer for the workers, which then led to the creation of the cathedral.
+A small altar and sanctuary were created in the salt mine to serve as a place of prayer for the workers, leading to the cathedral's creation.
 Now, this massive worship space is open to the public, complete with multiple tunnels and a basilica dome.

 - Wax palms

-Once endangered due to habitat loss, over-harvesting and disease, Colombia's national tree, the wax palm, is now legally protected throughout the country.
-These towering, slender trees can be found in Cocora Valley, and are known to grow up to 200 feet tall!
+Once endangered due to habitat loss, over-harvesting, and disease, Colombia's national tree, the wax palm, is now legally protected throughout the country.
+These towering, slender trees can be found in Cocora Valley and are known to grow up to 200 feet tall!
 At first sight, these characteristic trees resemble those in Dr. Seuss's The Lorax.
-Just like in The Lorax, these trees are in need of serious conservation!
-When visiting Colombia, get the incredible chance to contribute to the conservation of the wax palm and plant your very own tree.
+Just like in The Lorax, these trees need serious conservation!
+When visiting Colombia, get the incredible chance to contribute to the preservation of the wax palm and plant your very own tree.

-Located in a narrow valley cradled by mountains, Medellín, also referred to as the “City of Eternal Spring”, is best known for its temperate weather and colorful flowers.
-Here, travelers learn about Medellín’s silleteros, porters of the Colombian Andes.
-At one time, these silleteros carried goods, and even people, across difficult mountain passes with a silleta, a type of chair made to be carried on the back.
-Today, vendors and farmers haul wooden containers packed with beautifully colorful flowers down from the small village of Santa Elena to sell in Medellín’s squares and markets.
-This level of determination is reflected in the city’s industry and public-works projects, and it’s no wonder Medellín has grown to be the second largest city in Colombia.
+Located in a narrow valley cradled by mountains, Medellín, also referred to as the "City of Eternal Spring," is best known for its temperate weather and colorful flowers.
+Here, travelers learn about Medellín's silleteros, porters of the Colombian Andes.
+At one time, these silleteros carried goods, and even people, across challenging mountains with a silleta, a type of chair made to be held on the back.
+Today, vendors and farmers haul wooden containers packed with beautifully colorful flowers down from the small village of Santa Elena to sell in Medellín's squares and markets.
+This determination is reflected in the city's industry and public works projects, and it's no wonder Medellín has grown to be the second-largest city in Colombia.